December 19, 2025

 Tirzepatide represents a major advance in weight management, and its impact on member engagement and short-term outcomes is undeniable.
 But weight loss alone is not the finish line.
 Without a strategy to protect muscle, rapid weight reduction can quietly introduce new risks that surface later as musculoskeletal claims, weight regain, and prolonged medication use.

-- Preserve lean muscle mass
+- protect lean mass and function

-- Improve the durability of weight loss
+- improve the durability of weight-loss outcomes

 Footnotes